 Results & discussion

 Our observations from 607 unique fish species support the conjecture9 that a single body size metric (e.g. mean body size) is sufficient to approximate the body size distribution of fish species.
-We show that 95% of estimates of the coefficient of variation (CV) of both the normal and lognormal distributions fell within the range of 0.14 to 1.64, with a median coefficient of variation of 0.33 (Figure 1).
+We show that 80% of estimates of the coefficient of variation (CV) of both the normal and lognormal distributions fell within the range of 0.20 to 0.61 (95% in the range 0.14 to 1.64), with a median coefficient of variation of 0.33 (Figure 1).
 Only one of the 139 cryptobenthic populations (i.e., species at a location) body size distributions (continuous data) was better described by a normal distribution than a lognormal distribution (triangles in Figure 1 A), this population had also the smallest mean size of any population.
 On the other hand, more of the 3089 binned body size distributions (i.e., species at a 1°x1° latitude-longitude grid cell) from Reef Life Survey populations were better described by a normal distribution (64%, n = 2989 populations) than a lognormal distribution (36%, n = 1100 populations).
 The coefficient of variation of body size distributions that were better described by lognormal distributions were not significantly different (median CV= 0.33 ± 0.007) than the those better described by a normal distribution (median CV = 0.32 ± 0.008, Figure 1 B).
 These results suggests that irrespective of the ‘preferred’ distribution of the population, a consistent coefficient of variation 0.3 enable the estimation of the entire body size distribution (either lognormal or normal) based on the mean or maximum (e.g. 95th quantile) size of the species.